 Alternatives are offered as a means of reducing costs.

 Skilled nursing facilities.
-This benefit provides rehabilitation and convalescent services, as well as skilled nursing care, to patients who require less intensive treatment than that provided in a hospital.
+A benefit that provides rehabilitation and convalescent services, as well as skilled nursing care, to patients who require less intensive treatment than that provided in a hospital.

 Home health care.
-These services provide skilled nursing and related care for patients in their own homes.
+These services provide skilled nursing and related care of patients in their own homes.

 Hospice care.
 These programs provide nursing care and psychological support for terminally ill patients and their families, either on an inpatient basis or in the patient's home.

-These services comprise inpatient and outpatient care for psychiatric conditions and alcohol or drug dependency.
+These services are comprised of inpatient and outpatient care for psychiatric conditions and alcohol or drug dependency.
 The coverage usually is more restrictive than that for general medical conditions.

 Substance abuse treatment plans provide at least partial payment for inpatient institutional treatment (in a hospital or specialized facility) for addiction to alcohol or drugs.
-To qualify as a benefit, drug abuse or alcoholism treatment must include an inpatient confinement.
+To be a benefit, drug abuse or alcoholism treatment must include an impatient confinement.